SNAP Benefits in Arizona: How to Apply and Qualify

 Eligibility Criteria for SNAP in Arizona

-Income Limits: Most households qualify if their gross monthly income is at or below 185% of the Federal Poverty Level, though some must also meet a net income test.
+Income Limits: Most households can qualify with a gross monthly income up to 185% of the Federal Poverty Level, but all households must still pass a net income test unless every member is elderly or has a disability.

-Residency Requirements: You must live in Arizona and apply through the state’s Department of Economic Security.
+Residency Requirements: You must live in Arizona to apply for benefits through the state's Department of Economic Security.

 Download the app